sunflowerdeath/broccoli-bem/docs/projects.md

 }
 ```

-Build order is like this:
+Build order is as follows:

 * Other blocks and their elements and modifiers
 * Current block (You don't need to specify this dependency)